jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 In addition you need to install the Lubuntu desktop environment (LXDE + Ubuntu) and Xubuntu desktop environment (Xfce + Ubuntu) through the Ubuntu Software Store as well.

 In order to change the default window manager or desktop environment you need to find the Ubuntu logo icon in the upper right hand corner of the login screen.
 For the __deliverable__ take a screenshot of the desktop with a notepad or commandline with your name and the name of the window manager or environment.
-Name the screenshots as follows:
+Label the screenshots as follows:

 ![*Change Window Mangers*](images/Chapter-04/ubuntu-window-manager.png "Change")